jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 1. `File > Export` and export it as a `.mobi` file.

 The conversion log will complain about a couple things such as missing cover.
-As long as these are just `Warnings` it doesn't really matter.
+As long as these are just `Warnings` it doesn't matter.

-I've found that the previews in this app don't actually match what it looks like on your device so take them with a grain of salt.
+I've found the preview in this app doesn't match what it looks like on your device so take them with a grain of salt.

 ### 7. Put it onto your device

-Finally, put that dictionary onto your Kindle.
+Finally, put the dictionary onto your Kindle.
 You can do this by either using a USB cable or by emailing it to your Kindle's email address.

-Once it is on your Kindle, open it up and double check that the formatting is alright.
+Once it is on your Kindle, open it up and double check that the formatting is correct.
-Go into the book you've made it for and try looking up a word.
+Next, open the book you've made it for and try looking up a word.
-If you didn't get into your dictionary, use the dictionary pop up to change to use yours.
+If the lookup fails or went to another dictionary, click the dictionary name in the pop-up to change your default dictionary to yours.
 Now when you try to look up a word, your dictionary is searched first.

-The great thing is that if a word _isn't_ in your dictionary than the other dictionaries[^1] for that language are searched.
+The great thing is that if a word _isn't_ in your dictionary then the Kindle searches the other dictionaries[^2].
 This feature is great as it lets your dictionary be very focused.
 Hopefully Amazon does't remove this feature.

-[^1]: No idea if it searches all of them in some order but I'm very glad it works this way.
+[^2]: No idea if it searches all of them in some order but I'm very glad it works this way.

 ## End

 It was interesting creating another dictionary so long after I made my first couple.
-The markup has changed over the years but my [Dune dictionary](https://gumroad.com/l/dune-dictionary) still works.
 Some of the new features, like the ability to require an exact word match, would have been useful for my [second dictionary](/blog/2013/07/09/releasing-the-functional-javascript-companion/).
+The actual markup recommendations has changed over the years but luckily my [Dune dictionary](https://gumroad.com/l/dune-dictionary) still works
+I'm not constantly checking that it works, so if Amazon had changed something and it broke, I probably wouldn't notice until someone reported it.

-The Kindle documetnation is much better but it still isn't great.
+The Kindle documentation is much now compared to 2013.
-It is so much nicer than it was in 2013 though.
-It is pretty sad to no longer have `kindlegen` as I don't think you can use the tools Amazon publishes on a Linux machine.
+It still isn't great.

+It is also a bummer that `kindlegen` is gone.
+It was nice to be able to convert the input files from the command line.
+I also think this means you can no longer make a dictionary from a Linux machine as I don't remember seeing Kindle Previewer support.

-If you're ever in a situation where you think a custom dictionary would be useful, feel free to reach out[^2].
+If you're ever in a situation where you think a custom dictionary would be useful, feel free to reach out[^3].

-[^2]: I haven't shared my generation code here as I think it is less interesting than talking about what is required to make a dictionary.
+[^3]: I haven't shared my generation code here as I think it is less interesting than talking about what is required to make a dictionary.

 Go forth and make dictionaries.